• WORK

 Posted by Luis Echanove

-The end of the year is a time for recapitulation of the past and for the oracles to tell us what will happen in the next twelve months. graphic design is not exempt from this annual liturgy.
+The end of the year is a time for recapitulation of the past and for the oracles to explain what will happen in the next twelve months.
+Graphic design is not exempt from this annual liturgy.

 illustration: luis echánove